-But with so much advice flying about, it can be difficult to know what you can and can’t eat.
+But with so much advice around, it can be difficult to know what you can and can’t eat.

 One major minefield is fish, and in particular, fish containing mercury.
 High levels of mercury could potentially harm the development of a baby’s central nervous system.

-So is fish safe to eat during pregnancy or when breastfeeding?
+So is fish safe to eat during pregnancy or when breastfeeding or trying to conceive?
 Which fish can you eat and which have high levels of mercury?
 How often should you eat fish?

 Mercury occurs naturally in the environment and accumulates in the aquatic food chain.
 In other countries, it’s been found that pollution can increase mercury levels.
-However, most mercury in Australian waters occurs naturally and most fish in Australian waters have very low mercury levels.
+However, most fish in Australian waters have very low mercury levels.
 Testing by the NSW Food Authority and NSW Health has shown no increase in mercury levels in fish over the past 10 years.

 Mercury in fish – the key facts

 All fish contain some level of mercury, which occurs naturally in the aquatic environment.

 Pregnant and breastfeeding women, women planning to become pregnant, and children six years and under should limit their consumption of the few types of fish which are known to accumulate mercury, and should:

 - have no more than one serve per fortnight of Shark (Flake), or Billfish (Broadbill, Swordfish, and Marlin) and eat no other fish that fortnight,

 - limit themselves to one serve per week of Orange Roughy (Deep Sea Perch) or Catfish, and have no other fish that week.